 TAT – Turn Around Time.
 Depends on the Activity Tag and Location (Local, Remote:RE)

-Target Date– who decides the target date – is it bank or idspl
+Target Date– who decides the target date – is it bank or IDSPL

 Planned Date – Planned date can be decided in advance.
 Planning for the day is done by assigning the Cases to FSEs.